mscheinert/simsar/docs/gettingstarted.md

 ### 1.1 List input data files

 First, we need a list of the **required input data files** for your simulation together with some detailed meta-data, like sources, references and check-sums.
-SIMSAR expects this list in a special file, the **`input.def`** file.
+SIMSAR expects this list in a special file, the **`input.ini`** file.
 If this file does not exists yet, **please create it**.

 You'll find more information about the file format and how to create it in the "**Citable Input Data**" section of this guide or follow these buttons for further details: